SMNPAG/HLA-mutations/README.md

 3) Index of reference (Picard/Samtool)

-4) Alignment to the reference with following criteria (Novoalign): Intermediate clipping, Multialignment, High Seed lenght, High Mismatch penalty
+4) Alignment to the reference with following criteria (Novoalign): Intermediate clipping, Multialignment, High Seed lenght, High Mismatch and gap penalty, Trimming
+   Alternatively other alignment tools can be used, if the combination of parameters listed above is respected, producing a reasonable depth.

 5) GATK pipeline for post-alignment preprocessing (Samtool and Picard: sorting, Markduplicate, Add/Replace read group, Read calibration, Bam validation, Indexing)